 Search Warrant: Law Enforcement Issued

-Warrants given by police officers are called search warrants, and are very specific.
+Warrants given by police officers are called search warrants and are very specific.
 Search warrants must be submitted in writing to a judge or magistrate by a police officer with proof of probable cause.
 It must detail what criminal activity was committed and outline what might be found if the person, their home, or belongings were searched, in order to uncover more details about the criminal activity that’s suspected of being done.
 Any police warrant must contain these facts.

 However, modifications to search and bench warrant laws vary by state.
 For example, recent ‘red flag’ laws do provide law enforcement and the judicial branch with greater ease is issuing and serving search warrants.

-How Do I Know if I Have a Record of Warrant?
+How Do I Know If I Have a Record of Warrant?

 Someone’s warrant may have been created for any of three varieties of criminal activity:

-1. An infraction: The most minor type of criminal charge which usually requires you to pay a fine or be on probation.
+- An infraction: The most minor type of criminal charge that usually requires you to pay a fine or be on probation.
 A common type of infraction is a speeding ticket or failure to stop at a red light.
 You likely won’t be arrested or go to jail for this type of activity.
 These offenses are considered minor, but they show up on background checks.
 Warrants are instigated if you fail to appear in court to take care of an infraction.
-If someone contacts the court after missing a court date, this will often prevent the warrant from being issued, either because they prove they weren’t given proper notice, they have a very good excuse for not being there (such as military service or a family emergency), because they schedule a future court date, or attend a driver’s education course, for example.
+If someone contacts the court after missing a court date, this will often prevent the warrant from being issued, either because they prove they weren’t given proper notice, or they have a very good excuse for not being there (such as military service or a family emergency), because they schedule a future court date, or attend a driver’s education course, for example.
 Once they communicate with the court or submit their driver’s education certificate, the infraction and warrant are removed from their history.
-Every state, such as Texas, New York, or Florida, has their own description of infractions and how they are handled by courts.2
+Every state, such as Texas, New York, or Florida, has its own description of infractions and how they are handled by courts.2

-3. A felony criminal charge: Criminal records that show up on background checks with a felony charge are a lot more difficult to deal with.
+Consult legal help since some misdemeanors are difficult to remove from criminal records.
+Others, such as Class C criminal charges, are easier to remove because they’re less severe. - A felony criminal charge: Criminal records that show up on background checks with a felony charge are a lot more difficult to deal with.
 A felony charge usually results in arrest and prison time.
 Your state may have guidance disallowing employers or landlords from bypassing you for a job or apartment due to a felony charge called “ban the box” laws through The Second Chance Alliance and Congress, but not all states protect those with a criminal record in their background check.

 Your legal team needs to work closely with the courts and applicable law to prevent this from staying on your record if possible, especially in the case of a minor.
 For adult felony charges, these usually stay on your background check records for at least seven years, and sometimes longer.

-Can you pass a background check with a warrant… You’ll need to find out what type of warrant you have, and exactly what type of criminal activity as described above is on your records.
+Can you pass a background check with a warrant…You’ll need to find out what type of warrant you have, and exactly what type of criminal activity as described above is on your records.

 Does someone contact local law enforcement agencies or use checking sites that are publicly available to search for your record?
 In that case, the answer is perhaps.

-The only problem with these two methods of contacting a database admin or the authorities of law, is that free background checks may not reveal all the warrants out for someone’s arrest and a law enforcement professional may not reveal that a person has a warrant until pending charges are acted upon.
+The only problem with these two methods of contacting a database admin or the authorities of law is that free background checks may not reveal all the warrants for someone’s arrest and a law enforcement professional may not reveal that a person has a warrant until pending charges are acted upon.
 This is because if charges are disclosed, they do have to arrest someone on the spot.

 Background Checking Sites